Eagle Vision (company)

 Eagle Vision is a Canadian independent film and television production company based in Winnipeg, Manitoba.
-It is an Aboriginally-owned production company founded in 1999 by Lisa Meeches, President of Meeches Video Productions Inc. and Wayne Sheldon, President of MidCanada Production Services Inc.
+It is an Aboriginal-owned production company founded in 1999 by Lisa Meeches, President of Meeches Video Productions Inc. and Wayne Sheldon, President of MidCanada Production Services Inc.

 Eagle Vision is currently run by Meeches and producer Kyle Irving, son of Bob Irving, a Canadian sportscaster.

-In 2006, Eagle Vision was co-producer of the Oscar and Golden Globe award-winning film Capote.
+In 2006, Eagle Vision was co-producer of the Oscar and Golden Globes award-winning film Capote.

 In television, Eagle Vision is primarily known for its Aboriginal TV series.